lukeslp/locAItor/README.md

   - LLM prompt asks for both location and AI/synthetic status, with reasoning.
 - **Accessible API:** Returns both the LLM's answer and all extracted metadata for transparency.
 - **Frontend:** Simple, accessible drag-and-drop UI (see `templates/index.html`).
+- **Always displays a map:** If GPS is present, shows the location; if not, shows a world map centered at (0,0).
+- **EXIF Consistency:** Both original and processed EXIF metadata are extracted and displayed for transparency.
+- **Accessibility:** Map and metadata sections include ARIA/alt text and keyboard navigation support.

 ---